labgem/microscope-user-doc/docs/content/userpanel/manageaccessrights.rst

 * the second one, « **Order by Users** », will list all the users that have access to genomes belonging to the administrator.

-.. note:: status (« **Private** » or « **Public** ») is currently set by LABGeM team.
+.. note:: status (« **Private** » or « **Public** ») is currently set by the LABGeM team.
 By default we set the status this way:

-	* If the genome is a newly sequenced one, we will set the status to « **Private** » when we deliver the data on MicroScope, and we will give « **Administrator** » access rights to the submitter of the corresponding Delivery of Service.
+	* If the genome is a newly sequenced one, we will set the status to « **Private** » when we deliver the data on MicroScope, and we will give « **Administrator** » access right to the submitter of the corresponding Delivery of Service.
 	* If the genome is coming from a public databank (RefSeq sequence, for example), the default status will be « **Public** », and no one will be set as « **Administrator** », except if you plan to re-annotate the genome (in this case, you have to contact us)

 If you click on the *down arrow* on the left of an genome / user name, you will display the details about access rights on this genome / of this user.